Yves Saint Laurent said “Fashions fade. Style is eternal”

 Creating a new look for a new device would seem intuitive.
 Not only can you suit the look to the function of the product, but you can emphasize the novelty of this amazing new technology with a futuristic style.
 This is the logic that has led to many carbuncles throughout the years.

 The eternal nature of style means that it’s possible, and often preferable, to look back on old technologies - old forms and functions – and interpret them in a new way.
 The makers of the Smeg fridge can attest to this, as can the designers behind all the mid-century-modern bits and bobs in Ikea.

-This brings us in a somewhat roundabout way to the subject of this recommendation – Polar bear Design and their thermostats.
-The company’s name indicates that they may reside in more the form camp than the function one.
-One look at their range of thermostats lets you know that they have a penchant for looking back to the designs of yesteryear.
+This brings us in a somewhat roundabout way to the subject of this recommendation – Polar Bear Design and their thermostats.
+The company’s name indicates that they may reside more in the ... and-form camp than the purely function one.
+One look at their range of thermostats lets you know that they have a penchant for looking back to the designs of yesteryear with a critical eye.

 Each of their thermostats and HVAC controllers is built around a large and retro-looking dial in an array of customer-selected finishes that can match the panel in general or stand out in complement.
 At this point, you may think that we’re making a big deal of minor details.
 However, in a world of characterless black screens that look like iPhones buried in walls, the dial becomes an outstanding feature (in quite a literal sense) that is worth noting.